itspaulthegreat/Handwriting-Recognition-using-machine-learning/README.txt

 * `--invariance`: check if the model is invariant to horizontal translations of the text.
 * No argument provided: show the results.

-Results are shown in the plots below.
-The pixel relevance (left) shows how a pixel influences the score for the correct class.
-Red pixels vote for the correct class, while blue pixels vote against the correct class.
-It can be seen that the white space above vertical lines in images is important for the classifier to decide against the "i" character with its superscript dot.
-Draw a dot above the "a" (red region in plot) and you will get "aive" instead of "are".

-The second plot (right) shows how the probability of the ground-truth text changes when the text is shifted to the right.
-As can be seen, the model is not translation invariant, as all training images from IAM are left-aligned.
-Adding data augmentation which uses random text-alignments can improve the translation invariance of the model.
-More information can be found in [this article](https://towardsdatascience.com/6c04864b8a98).